Parliamentary.ai

 Overview

-This bill amends the Licensing Act 2003 to include "protecting and improving public health" as a key objective for licensing authorities in England and Wales.
-This means that when considering license applications for things like pubs, clubs, and shops selling alcohol, public health will now be a formal consideration.
+This bill amends the Licensing Act 2003 in England and Wales by adding "protecting and improving public health" as a licensing authority's general duty.
+This means licensing authorities will now need to consider public health when granting licenses for things like pubs, clubs, and shops selling alcohol.

 Description